Race Claims

 Can I still file if I already complained to HR or went through an internal process?

 Often yes.
-An internal HR complaint or grievance doesn't replace a charge with THRC or the EEOC, and the deadlines run from the discriminatory act regardless of any internal steps.
+An internal HR complaint or grievance doesn't replace a charge with the EEOC, and the deadlines run from the discriminatory act regardless of any internal steps.
 How much time remains depends on the dates.

 A law firm turned me down — does that mean I have no claim?